aws/aws-app-mesh-examples/walkthroughs/howto-k8s-cloudmap/README.md

 ## Overview
 This example shows how Kubernetes deployments can use AWS CloudMap for service-discovery when using App Mesh.
+AWS Cloud Map is a cloud resource discovery service.
+With Cloud Map, you can define custom names for your application resources, and it maintains the updated location of these dynamically changing resources.
+This increases your application availability because your web service always discovers the most up-to-date locations of its resources.

 In this example there are two CloudMap services and three K8s Deployments as described below.